yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 The solution is also doing dummy work that does not bring us any closer to solving the problem (`float.dup`).
 This is a consequence of the fitness function imperfection.
 Indeed, our fitness function is not giving preference to concise and efficient solutions.
 Just like in the real world: if the natural selection does not favor a trait, the next generations will most likely not have it.

-## Solution 2: Less Expected
+# Solution 2: Less Expected

-Another way to check if a number is even that involves more elaborate Push instructions:
+Here's another way to check if a number is even.
+It involves more elaborate Push instructions:

 ```push
 (false code.quote boolean.not code.stackdepth code.do*range)
 ```

-`code.do*range` executes an instruction that is on the top of the `code` stack one time more than the difference between the top two number on the `integer` stack.
-The top two numbers on the integer stack are `2` and our input number.
-The program, essentially, applies `boolean.not` to `false` `n - 1` times, where `n` is our input number.
+`code.do*range` executes an instruction that is on the top of the `code` stack `|p - q| + 1` times, where `p` and `q` are the top two number on the `integer` stack.

+In our case, the top two numbers on the integer stack happen to be `2` and our input number `n`, the instruction is `boolean.not` and the value on top of the `boolean` stack is `false`.
+So the program, essentially, applies `boolean.not` to `false` `n - 1` times.

 If `n` is even, then `n - 1` is odd, then the result is `true`.
 If `n` is odd, then `n - 1` is even, then the result is `false`.